Organizer Profile

 Vision:

-IITAP’s vision is to be a premier training resource for therapists specializing in the areas of addiction recovery and trauma.
+IITAP’s vision is to be serving as the premier educational resource for therapists and other helping professionals.

 Goals:

-• Set the standard of excellence in sexual addiction education and treatment
+1. Their goals are to set the standard of excellence in sexual addiction education and treatment.

 CONFERENCES AND COURSES